theforeman/foreman-packaging/README.md

 1. Ensure you're on a fresh git branch because the tooling will create a commit.
 1. Choose a template from gem2rpm that's suitable for the type of package and
    run:
-  `./add_gem_package.sh GEM_NAME TEMPLATE TITO_TAG`
+  `./add_gem_package.sh GEM_NAME TEMPLATE KOJI_TAG`
-   Running without arguments will list the templates and tito tags.
+   Running without arguments will list the templates and koji tags.
 1. Improve the spec file to a reasonable standard, tidying up any gem2rpm weirdness.
 In particular, look for:
    * Convert SPDX licences to [Fedora short names](https://fedoraproject.org/wiki/Licensing:Main?rd=Licensing#Software_License_List)